Brewers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers hit the field on Sunday at Great American Ball Park against Ben Lively, who is projected to start for the Cincinnati Reds.
-First pitch is set for 1:40 PM ET.
+Jonathan India and the Cincinnati Reds will try to beat Joey Wiemer and the Milwaukee Brewers when the teams square off on Monday at 7:10 PM ET.

-The favored Reds have -115 moneyline odds against the underdog Brewers, who are listed at -105.
-The over/under is 10 runs for the game.
+The Reds are -115 moneyline favorites for this matchup with the Brewers (-105).
+Cincinnati (-1.5) is favored on the run line.
+The over/under is 9.5 runs for the matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.